-Audit Fees paid to Tanner were for professional services relating to the audit of the Company's annual consolidated financial statements in 2020 and 2019, and the review of condensed consolidated financial statements included in the Company's Quarterly Reports on Form 10-Q.
+Audit Fees paid to Tanner were for professional services relating to the audit of the Company's annual consolidated financial statements in 2023 and 2022 and the review of condensed consolidated financial statements included in the Company's Quarterly Reports on Form 10-Q. In addition, Audit Fees include those fees related to Tanner's audit of the effectiveness of the Company's internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act.